Williammer/leetcode-js/README.md

 # Intro
-My leetcode solutions, with javascript as the major language.
+This is my leetcode solutions, with javascript as the major language.

 Analysis and related knowledge will be added in the comment of each solution.